Updated: Feb 14

 3. List 101 Things You Love About Them

 A beautiful gift to receive is the ability to see ourselves through the eyes of someone who loves us.
-So many of us have the damning inner voice of a critic that likes to sound off during the day, often without us being fully aware of it thanks to certain experiences in our past.
+So many of us have the damning inner voice of a critic that likes to sound off, often without us being fully aware of it, thanks to certain experiences in our past.
 To hear/read/see all the things somebody loves about us – the way we look, our personality traits, habits, quirks, the things that make us real and unique – doesn't just make us feel seen, heard and understood, but it also helps to quieten that negative inner voice, and to fully appreciate how exceptional we really are.

 Creating this list for someone we love is a beautiful experience in itself, as focusing on the things we love about a person magnifies the emotion we feel for them, it triggers beautiful memories and fills us with love and gratitude for what we may sometimes take for granted.
-Additionally, where attention goes energy flows - so the more we focus our time and attentions on things we love about someone, we will start to notice more things to love about them.
 This exercise nurtures appreciation and is great for creating deeper awareness and connection.

-Note this exercise doesn’t need to be created as a written list; it can be a montage of video clips, a poem, a song, a photo album or collage...whatever comes from the heart!
+This exercise doesn’t need to be created as a written list; it can be a montage of video clips, a poem, a song/mixtape, a photo album or collage...whatever comes from the heart!
 And it doesn’t have to be completed for someone we love romantically either.
-To create a 101 List for a close friend, valued family member or your child is a beautiful and humbling experience, no matter what day it is; it is a priceless gift for the receiver and it doesn’t need to cost a thing, except for a few happy tears!
+To create a 101 List for a close friend, valued family member or your child is a beautiful and humbling experience, no matter what day it is; it is a priceless gift for the receiver and it doesn’t need to cost a thing (except maybe a few happy tears!).

 4. Couples Vision Board